Concrete Surface Preparation Part 1: Unsound Concrete

 When filling a void with concrete or other thick compound, the best practice is to saw cut edges at right angles around the compromised area.
 While chipping outwards towards the edge, the surface material inside the cut will break away, leaving a perpendicular edge.

 Repairing Unsound Concrete

-Once the unsound concrete has been removed, the voids can by filled with concrete, mortar, grout, plaster, putty, epoxy or other patching compound.
+Once the unsound concrete has been removed, the voids can be filled with concrete, mortar, grout, plaster, putty, epoxy or another patching compound.
 In addition, concrete has naturally-occurring voids that should be filled to shore up structural integrity.